 Aided by the concept of the disappearance of the self, I realized that by uniting the extreme emotions this emotional landscape became spherical.

 I suddenly realized that the SDG*Chart of emotions’ emotional scales and breathing rhythms seemed to be connected.
 Later it turned out that the positive emotions on the upper-right quarter of the chart might have something to do with the parasympathetic nervous system.

 Several studies in emotions seem to support the structure of the chart.
 Seija Tuovila’s research findings (reported in her dissertation) about the most commonly used words for emotions among Finnish people corresponded to the four most central emotions on the SDG*Chart of emotions.
 They were gladness (joy), sadness (sorrow), affection (love) and hatred.

 I finally managed to name the eight emotional scales of the chart.
 These emotional continuums I realized are considered a significant observation by professor emeritus Pauli Niemelä in his book “Systemaattinen ihmiskäsitys” (A Systematic conception of man).

 The SDG*Chart of emotions can now be found in seven languages online and can be freely examined and downloaded for professional use also – keeping files unchanged!

 *SDG is a shorthand of the words “Soli Deo Gloria” (To God alone be all the glory), which is what Johann Sebastian Bach signed his sheet music with.

 I´m looking for universities to make pilot studies on the SDG*Chart of emotions.
 Just now researchers of Tampere University of Technology are studying this model by comparing it with the some other emotional models.
-My contact address can be found on the original website.
-You can contact me also through the LinkedIn -profile or the Twitter account.
+My contact address can be found on the contact page .

 Thanks for reading this story,